 But that was only after staying up for 2 days.

 One thing I learned was that we have so much energy and strength.
-Even I was surprised by the fact that it took me such a long time to feel tired enough to shut down.
+Even I was surprised by the fact that it took me such a long time to feel tired enough to shut down, with or without substances.

-Our bodies don’t like dabbling in between states.
-Either you’re sleepy or you’re awake.
+My body doesn’t like dabbling in between states.
+Either I was sleepy or I was awake.

 BAMMM!

-You’re hit with your second (or third or forth) wind and you can do it all over again.
+You’re hit with your second (or third or fourth) wind and you can do it all over again.

 3) Staying On My Phone